-Adolf Hitler, Nazi Germany and the Holocaust
+Adolf Hitler, Nazi Germany, and the Holocaust

 Adolf Hitler believed that so long as one Jew remained alive, Germany and the Aryan race were in mortal danger.
 The only way to save Germany and Aryan mankind was to exterminate every Jew in the world.
-To achieve this goal he fostered a plan to remove the Jews first from Germany then from the world.
+To achieve this goal he fostered a plan to remove the Jews first from Germany, then from the world.
 The German nation went along with his plan, which led to the Holocaust and the murder of six

 Hoodlum Hero: The Jewish Gangster as Defender of His People

 We know that there were Jewish gangsters and they did terrible things.
 What is less well-known is that many of them protected and defended Jews from American Nazis and antisemites during the 1930s.
-The protection and defense of Jews occured in Chicago, New York City, Newark, and other cities.
+The protection and defense of Jews occurred in Chicago, New York City, Newark, and other cities.

 This lecture is based on interviews with former Jewish mobsters who took part in these actions.